 These are the people who don’t make it very far in life.
 The examples are endless.

-Truth be told, the clients I come across who get into the trouble they do, is often the result of their own doing because they did something while feeling imbalanced thinking it would make them feel balanced.
+Truth be told, the clients I come across who get into the trouble they do, are often the result of their own doing because they did something while feeling imbalanced, thinking it would make them feel balanced.
 It won’t.
-Their judgement is clouded and the efforts put in are but a farce.
+Their judgement is clouded, and the efforts put in are but a farce.

 A Message To (Toxic) Parents